chrisbouchard/ng2-hal/README.md

 ## Testing

 Automated tests are run using `gulp`.
-The following command will run unit tests once.
+The following command will run all tests once.
 ```console
 $ gulp test
 ```